Florida Man’s Lego Roller Coaster Might Break A Guinness World Record

-Lego enthusiast, James Burrows of Spring Hill, Florida is hoping to break a Guinness World’s Record with his supersized roller coaster which is assembled in his store, The Brick University.
+Lego enthusiast, James Burrows of Spring Hill, Florida, is hoping to break a Guinness World’s Record with the supersized roller coaster assembled in his store, The Brick University.

 UPI says that Burrows is hoping to break the record for the world’s longest roller coaster with 91 feet of track.
-He says he used more than 300,000 Lego pieces to create a working roller coaster which has cars that go up to 68 miles per hour (accounting for scale).
+He says he used more than 300,000 Lego pieces to create a working roller coaster, which has cars that go up to 68 miles per hour (accounting for scale).

 And as part of the roller coaster scene, Burrows also created a miniature golf course and a movie theater to replicate a theme park vibe.
 The Lego roller coaster will soon go on display at a Lego expo where it will be certified by the Guinness World Records judges as world’s longest Lego roller coaster.